Our latest report highlights the issue of video piracy in Eastern Europe and provides suggestions on how it can be combated.

 As the chart below shows, the average internet user in the 28 EU countries (the UK was still included when this EUIPO research was undertaken) visits an illegal site containing pirated TV content 9.7 times per month.

 As can be seen, TV is by far the most pirated media content and is significantly in advance of both music and film.
 The two outliers on the left hand of the graph are both Eastern European countries, Latvia and Lithuania.
 Each of these logs more than 26 accesses to illegal sites per month for all content.

 While countries from elsewhere in Europe are present, by far the majority of states to the left of the diagram are from Eastern Europe.
 All in all, 1.2 million viewers from Eastern Europe are estimated to have accessed illegal IPTV services multiple times throughout 2018.
 And highlighting the recent move from the download/torrent model to real-time piracy, streaming was the most popular way of accessing illegal content, accounting for 75% of all access.

 Details and actions

 The full report has the full details.
 As well as the detailed pictures of the problem in Poland and Croatia, it gives actionable recommendations for how piracy in the region can be addressed.
-These fall into several different categories, from preventative measures to legal action, which are designed to help implement a holistic approach to the problem.
+These fall into several different categories, from preventative measures to legal action, which is designed to help implement a holistic approach to the problem.

 To help construct persuasive C-level arguments for investment in anti-piracy strategies, it also contains details of the free service we offer to operators and broadcasters providing a detailed Revenue Loss analysis of any individual company’s exposure to piracy.
-This analyzes the current content offering and cross reference it with the most up-to-date data regarding piracy in the Eastern European markets.
+This analyzes the current content offering and cross-references it with the most up-to-date data regarding piracy in the Eastern European markets.